BytelyPlay/minigamz-reborn/README.md

 HandShakePacketC2S (Contains 32 bit int that is 8439 too)

 TransferPlayerPacketC2S (contains an enum representing a server type which the proxy has to pick which server of that type to use and the UUID of the player that should be transferred) \
-AddServerPacketC2S (Add a server with a specific ip and port to the server list thing and set the server type)
+RegisterServerPacketC2S (Add a server with a specific ip and port to the server list thing and set the server type) UnregisterServerPacketC2S (Removes a server with a specific ip and port, server type shouldn't be required though.)

 # TODO
 1. NPCs